 The scene enables the audience to understand the central narrative of the film and how the world of the film operates.

 As shown in the video essay, The Matrix does not only use visuals to exposit key information.
-There are other means of communicating the plot details of a story that utilizes what a character says to either the audience or to other characters in the film.
+But there are other means of communicating the plot details of a story that utilizes what a character says to the audience or to the other characters.

 What is exposition through voice over?